 ICCR introduces a complete new formula by using multiple well-known orchestras with strong artistic profiles.
 Each round highlights a different genre, ranging from romantic to contemporary music, as well as opera and oratorio.

 ‘The ICCR is an extremely relevant and necessary new initiative.
 It offers young conductors the unique chance to work with numerous major orchestras.

 An essential experience that nowadays is very rare.’

 The selection rounds will consist of two rounds, during which a number of pre-selected participants will get the chance to work with two orchestra’s Sinfonia Rotterdam and the Codarts Symphony Orchestra.
 Eventually five conductors will be selected for the actual competition, which takes place half a year later.

-each with a different specialism.
-Each round will consist of rehearsals and a final concert performance, both of which will be judged by the jury, and will be open to the public.
+The competition consists of six rounds, each with a different specialism.
+Each round will consist of rehearsals and a final concert performance, both will be judged by the jury, and will be open to the public.
 Participants will get a chance to work with a number of renowned orchestras including: